Master of Arts

 Doctor of Philosophy

-AADS offers a fifty-four semester hour PhD degree plan for students entering with an MA in a related field, and a ninety semester hour PhD degree plan for students entering with a BA.
-Coursework for the PhD varies based on a student's preparation in the field of Black Studies.
-This most often affects students entering with an MA; students who enter without an MA in a related field must complete the African and African Diaspora Studies (AADS) MA degree requirements before taking the PhD qualifying examinations.
+AADS offers a 54 semester hour PhD degree plan for students entering with a graduate degree in a related field, and a 90 semester hour PhD degree plan for students entering with a bachelor's degree.
+Coursework for the PhD varies based on a student's preparation in the field of Black Studies and/or their research interests.
+This most often affects students entering with a graduate degree; students who enter without a graduate degree must complete the African and African Diaspora Studies (AADS) MA degree requirements before taking the PhD qualifying examinations.
 Each student's degree plan will be determined by the AADS Graduate Studies Committee (GSC), the AADS graduate adviser, and the student's faculty adviser upon entry to the program.
 Students must complete a prescribed number of hours in core coursework, professional development, supporting coursework, and dissertation reading and writing, in addition to qualifying examinations.
 Core coursework explores the theoretical and methodological foundations of Black Studies.